Embedding Perturbation may Better Reflect Intermediate-Step Uncertainty in LLM Reasoning: Experiment

-\textbf{\textit{Case Studies.}} In Figure~\ref{fig:main_case}, we provide two representative examples in Llama and Qwen.
-As shown Case 1 (Llama), the model wrongly recalls a previous conclusion, and claims ``Vernell is telling the truth''.
-The perturbation-based metrics can precisely locate to the token ``telling'' where the model begins to deviate.
-For the NLL metric, it flags several other tokens such as ``lying'' and the transition word ``Since'' in addition to the token ``telling'', which makes the wrong reasoning step not outstanding within the overall output.
-In Case 2 (Qwen), the model incorrectly infers “second newest is tractor” from prior fact “the tractor is the second oldest.”
-Although perturbation-based metrics assign a higher score to the first incorrect token “Tr” than its neighbors, other tokens like “overall” and “what” have even higher scores.
-This may suggest Qwen inherently has higher variability in word choice or reasoning pathway selection.
-For example, following the content “let’s summarize” (in middle of Case 2), there can be multiple plausible continuations different from the actually generated token ``what'', and the token ``what'' itself is not an reasoning error.
-The UQ metrics cannot distinguish reasoning uncertainty from such variability, resulting a decreased detection performance.
+\textbf{{Case Studies.}} In Figure~\ref{fig:main_case}, we provide two representative examples in BBH, one successful case by Llama and one failure case by Qwen.
+As shown in \textbf{Successful Case 1}~(Llama), the model wrongly recalls a previous conclusion, and claims ``Vernell is telling the truth''.
+The perturbation-based metrics can precisely locate the token ``telling'' where the model begins to deviate.
+In \textbf{Failure Case 2}~(Qwen), the model incorrectly infers “second newest is tractor” from prior fact “the tractor is the second oldest.”
+Although perturbation-based metrics assign a higher score to the first incorrect token “Tr” than its neighbors, other tokens like “overall” and “what” surpass this token.
+Based on our observation, we find Qwen might inherently have a higher variability in word choice or reasoning pathway selection (similar observations also drawn in \cite{halim2025studythinkingpatternslarge, jang2025rcscorequantifyingresponseconsistency}).
+For example, following the content “let’s summarize” (in middle of Case 2), the model has a surged UQ score for the token ``what''.
+This may indicate multiple possible continuations but not a reasoning error.
+Thus, our method cannot distinguish reasoning uncertainty from such variability, resulting a decreased detection performance.
+More cases could be seen in Figure~\ref{fig:extra_math_case} and Figure~\ref{fig:extra_logic_case}.